-The Charlotte area has seen a recent increase in kennel cough cases.
-We wanted to share some important information with you about kennel cough, how we’re keeping dogs safe, and what you can do to help prevent kennel cough from spreading.
+The Charlotte area has seen a recent increase in canine respiratory illnesses and kennel cough cases.
+We wanted to share some important information with you about how we’re keeping dogs safe, and what you can do to help prevent kennel cough from spreading.

 If you’ve been to our facility, you know that every aspect of what we do is designed with your dog’s health and happiness as the number one priority.
 We work with over a dozen veterinarians in the area to design our cleaning protocols and ensure that every pup who visits Skiptown has their updated vaccinations.